chain4travel/caminojs-docs/classes/api_evm.evmapi.md

 *Defined in [src/apis/evm/api.ts:286](https://github.com/chain4travel/caminojs/blob/8077d740/src/apis/evm/api.ts#L286)*

-Send ANT (Avalanche Native Token) assets including AVAX from the C-Chain to an account on the X-Chain.
+Send ANT (Camino Native Token) assets including AVAX from the C-Chain to an account on the X-Chain.

 After calling this method, you must call the X-Chain’s import method to complete the transfer.